freddybihozagara/interactivemapgame/README.md

 Open index file with your web browser (chrome, firefox, IE) to view your work!

-The interactive map game can be accessed via this link http://imenasoftware.com/interactivemap/index.html
+The game can be accessed via this link http://imenasoftware.com/interactivemap/index.html

 Attention: This current version(stable) may be further improved as required.
 For immediate support, email us at support@imenasoftware.com